linguisticmind/search-in-subs/README.md

        <Total>       Total number of files.
        <Unmatched>   Total number of files that did not have matches.
        <Matched %>   Percentage of files that had matches.

-FILES
-       A configuration file can be used to  change  the  default  behavior  of search-in-subs.

-       The  configuration file's location is "$XDG_CONFIG_HOME/search-in-subs/
-       config.bash".
-If "XDG_CONFIG_HOME" is not set, it defaults  to  "$HOME/ .config".

-       Temporary  EDL  files  that are generated when using the -p, --edl-play option are stored in a cache directory.

-       The cache directory's location is "$XDG_CACHE_HOME/search-in-subs".
-If "XDG_CACHE_HOME" is not set, it defaults to "$HOME/.cache".

 AUTHOR
        Alex Rogers <https://github.com/linguisticmind>